VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 }
 ```

-And a global array allocated in non volatile memory containing the authorized classes to call the secure methods of the `VUEngine` must be passed to the call of `VUEngine::secure`:
+And a global array allocated in non volatile memory containing the authorized classes to call the secure methods of the `VUEngine` must be passed to `VUEngine::secure`:

 ```cpp
 const ClassPointer VUEngineAuthorizedClasses[] =